cameronsenese/cloud-map-mcs-controller/README.md

 VPC peering is required to permit network connectivity between workloads provisioned within each cluster.

 - To create the VPC Peering connection, follow the instruction [Create a VPC peering connection with another VPC in your account](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) for guidance.
 - VPC route tables in each VPC require updating, follow the instruction [Update your route tables for a VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html) for guidance.
-For simplicity, it's recommended to configure destinations as IPv4 CIDR block of the peer VPC.
+For simplicity, it's recommended to configure route destinations as the IPv4 CIDR block of the peer VPC.

 - Security Groups require updating to permit cross-cluster network communication.
 EKS cluster security groups in each cluster should be updated to permit inbound traffic originating from external clusters.
 For simplicity, it's recommended the Cluster 1 & Cluster 2 [EKS Cluster Security groups](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html) be updated to allow inbound traffic from the IPv4 CIDR block of the peer VPC.

-> The [VPC Reachability Analyzer](https://docs.aws.amazon.com/vpc/latest/reachability/getting-started.html) can be used to test and diagnose end-end connectivity between worker nodes within each cluster.
+> *The [VPC Reachability Analyzer](https://docs.aws.amazon.com/vpc/latest/reachability/getting-started.html) can be used to test and diagnose end-end connectivity between worker nodes within each cluster.*

 #### Enable EKS OIDC Provider